Machining vs. Fabrication

 Is Precision Machine Fabrication a Machining or a Fabrication Shop?

-At Precision Machine Fabrication, we specialize in custom sheet metal fabrication for a variety of industries.
+At Precision Machine Fabrication, we’re a fabrication shop that specializes in custom sheet metal fabrication for a variety of industries.
 We fabricate sheet metal parts, assemblies, and chassis for the commercial, electronics, computer, communications, medical, home appliance, retail, industrial, and power-management industries.

 At first glance, however, people can assume that we are a machine shop.
 We are more accurately considered a metal fabrication shop.
 Many people don’t know the difference between the two facilities and often get the two confused.